johnfmorton/Pic-Puller-for-Instagram/picpuller_docs_1.1.1.md

 # Change log

+1.1.1 - 10AUG2012
+- exp:ig_picpuller:media tag now returns number of 'likes' for an image
+- Updated link to Instagram site for removal of user applications
+- Updated Colorbox javascript to isolate it from other modules' use of the same library
+- Introduction of "Advanced" tab.
+- First "Advanced" option: alternate method of validating with Instagram

 1.1.0 - 12MAY2012
 - Updated PP to be compatible with MSM
 - Various updates to admin panel to help users with the control panel know which site Pic Puller is dealing with when managing multiple Instagram applications.